-At 31 December 20X2, if interest rates at that date had been 10 basis points lower with all other variables held constant, post-tax profit for the year would have been CU1.7 million (20X1-CU2.4 million) higher, arising mainly as a result of lower interest expense on variable borrowings. and other comprehensive income would have been CU2.8 million (20X1-CU3.2 million) higher, arising mainly as a result of an increase in the fair value of fixed rate financial assets classified as available for sale.
-If interest rates had been 10 basis points higher, with all other variables held constant, post-tax profit would have been CU1.5 million (20X1-CU2.1 million) lower, arising mainly as a result of higher interest expense on variable borrowings. and other comprehensive income would have been CU3.0 million (20X1-CU3.4 million) lower, arising mainly as a result of a decrease in the fair value of fixed rate financial assets classified as available for sale.
+At 31 December 20X2, if interest rates at that date had been 10 basis points lower with all other variables held constant, post-tax profit for the year would have been CU1.7 million (20X1-CU2.4 million) higher, arising mainly as a result of lower interest expense on variable borrowings.
+If interest rates had been 10 basis points higher, with all other variables held constant, post-tax profit would have been CU1.5 million (20X1-CU2.1 million) lower, arising mainly as a result of higher interest expense on variable borrowings.
 Profit is more sensitive to interest rate decreases than increases because of borrowings with capped interest rates.
-The sensitivity is lower in 20X2 than in 20X1 because of a reduction in outstanding borrowings that has occurred as the entity's debt has matured (see note X). (a)
+The sensitivity is lower in 20X2 than in 20X1 because of a reduction in outstanding borrowings that has occurred as the entity's debt has matured (see note X).^(a)